About the project

 Depending on what’s right for each person, the service can support people to complete an advance statement, advance decision and/or lasting power of attorney for health and welfare.

-It will be delivered by trained staff and volunteers from consortium partners and other local organisations.
-The training will be delivered in partnership by Compassion in Dying and St Christopher’s Hospice.
-After completing their training, our team of ‘champions’ will receive ongoing support and development from Compassion in Dying.
+The service is delivered by trained staff and volunteers from consortium partners.
+The training is delivered in partnership by Compassion in Dying and St Christopher’s Hospice.
+After completing their training, our team of ‘supporters’ receive ongoing support and development from Compassion in Dying.

 The training will also be adapted for people with learning disabilities who will provide peer support to other members of the community with learning disabilities, using easy read materials developed through the project.
 This strand of the project will be facilitated by a support worker from the Lambeth Learning Disability Assembly.

-If you are interested in becoming one of our volunteer champions or you are from an organisation providing support to Lambeth residents and might like to offer advance care planning support to your clients, please contact us.
+If you are interested in becoming one of our volunteer supporters or you are from an organisation working with Lambeth residents and might like to offer advance care planning support to your clients as part of this project, take a look at the role description below.

 Embedding advance care planning locally